dashih/scrabble-solver-servlet/README.md

 Access `https://localhost:44300`.

 ### Building and manual deployment
+This section is really only for contributing to development of this project.

+#### Building the application war
 A default dictionary is included: `src/main/resources/dictionary.txt`.
 This file may be replaced with a custom dictionary but it must be included prior to building the war.

 ```